mento-protocol/oracle-relayer/README.md

    # Note that the mnemonic is the same for both the staging and prod environments.
    # To fetch secrets, you'll need the `Secret Manager Secret Accessor` IAM role assigned to your Google Cloud Account
    relayer_mnemonic      = "<relayer-mnemonic>"

+   # Get it via `gcloud secrets versions access latest --secret discord_webhook_url_staging`
+   # Note that the above secret only exists in the oracle-relayer-staging GCP project
+   discord_webhook_url_staging      = "<staging-webhook-url>"

+   # Get it via `gcloud secrets versions access latest --secret discord_webhook_url_prod`
+   # Note that the above secret only exists in the oracle-relayer-prod GCP project
+   discord_webhook_url_prod      = "<prod-webhook-url>"

+   # Get it from our VictorOps by going to `Integrations` > `Stackdriver` and copying the URL.
+The routing key can be found under the settings tab
+   victorops_webhook_url   = "<victorops-webhook-url>/<victorops-routing-key>"

    ```

 1. Verify that everything works